Troublesome Topic: THE ANATOMY AND PHYSIOLOGY OF THE UNIVERSE Part 1

 The Soul is, well, it quickly gets difficult to describe because the Bible’s use of the terms rendered in English as soul are quite varied in their usage.
 But the idea seems to be that the soul is the non-physical side of me that makes me me.
 It is sometimes called the “inner man.”

-Spirit seems to be that quick connects me to others, especially to God.
+Spirit seems to be that which connects me to others, especially to God.

 Either the soul or the spirit, (or both), drives the desire for truth and a spiritual relationship with God.